hyperledger/aries-rfcs/features/0044-didcomm-file-and-mime-types/README.md

 - Authors: Daniel Hardman, Kyle Den Hartog
 - Status: [PROPOSED](/README.md#proposed)
 - Since: 2019-05-28
 - Status Note: Socialized and accepted within Indy community, and used in several implementations of protocols that want to associate a media (MIME) type with an HTTP payload.
-However, the Aries version of the spec changes the type names of types slightly from Indy, the status was reset from ACCEPTED to PROPOSED.
+However, the Aries version of the spec changes the type names of types slightly from Indy, so the status was reset from ACCEPTED to PROPOSED.
 Updated in Dec 2020 to include [information about detecting DIDComm v2](#detecting-didcomm-versions).
 - Supersedes: [Indy HIPE 0026]( https://github.com/hyperledger/indy-hipe/blob/master/text/0026-agent-file-format/README.md)
 - Start Date: 2018-11-13
 - Tags: [feature](/tags.md#feature)